zeiss-microscopy/OAD/ZEN-API/README.md

 - ZEN API is supported by ZEN (blue) and ZEN core starting with version starting with 3.11 (or better).
 - Not all API methods will work for every system or software version
 - The [ZEN API Documentation](../ZEN-API/documentation/ZEN_API_Documentation_20250509.md) is always based on the latest ZEN or ZEN core release
+- :arrow_right: ZEN API supports Light Microscopy Systems (LM) as well as Electron Microscopes (EM) - But not all functions are available for both.

 ## Key Features

-In its core ZEN APi is a programming interface that overs various method to control ZEN-base imaging system from the outside.To give a brief overview here some highlights:
+In its core, ZEN APi is a programming interface that overs various method to control the imaging system from the outside.To give a brief overview here some highlights:

 - **Managing ZEN Experiments and Acquisition**
   - Check available experiments